codefresh-io/cap-docs.codefresh.io/_docs/deployment/create-application.md

 {:start="4"}
 1. Select **Next** to go to the Configuration tab.
   By default you are in Form mode.
 You can toggle between the Form and YAML modes as you define the application's configuration settings.
+You can edit the YAML manifest.
 1. Define the **General** settings for the application.

 {% include